sandialabs/seacas/README.md

 ```
 git clone https://github.com/gdsjaar/seacas.git
 ```
-This will create a directory that will be referred to as _seacas.git_ in the instructions that follow.
+This will create a directory that will be referred to as _seacas_ in the instructions that follow.
 You can rename this directory to any other name you desire.
 Set an environment variable pointing to this location by doing:
 ```
-cd seacas.git && export ACCESS=`pwd`
+cd seacas && export ACCESS=`pwd`
 ```

 ## Build instructions